brianv0/flake8/docs/source/manpage.rst

                           (Default: E121,E123,E126,E226,E24,E704,W503,W504)
     --max-line-length=n   Maximum allowed line length for the entirety of this run.
 (Default: 79)
+    --max-doc-length=n    Maximum allowed doc line length for the entirety of this run.
     --select=errors       Comma-separated list of errors and warnings to enable.
                           For example, ``--select=E4,E51,W234``.
 (Default:
                           E,F,W,C90)